 (C) due to old age, disease, infirmity, or imprisonment, the witness is unable to appear or testify; or

-In the interest of justice and with due consideration for the significance of testifying orally in open court, it is preferable, upon application and notice that such extraordinary circumstances exist, to permit the deposition to be used.
+In the interest of justice and with due consideration for the significance of testifying orally in open Court, it is preferable to permit the deposition to be used upon application and notice that such extraordinary circumstances exist.

-(4) If a party merely offers a portion of a deposition as evidence, the opposing party may ask the offeror to present any other portions that should, in all fairness, be taken into account alongside the part that was presented.
-Additional portions may be presented by any party.
+(4) If a party merely offers a portion of a deposition as evidence, the opposing party may ask the offeror to present any other pieces that should, in all fairness, be taken into account alongside the part that was presented.
+Any party may submit additional portions.

-The right to use prior depositions is unaffected by the substitution of parties in accordance with Rule 25.
-Additionally, all depositions that were lawfully taken and properly filed in a prior action that was brought in a court of the United States or a State and that involved the same subject matter later brought by the same parties, their representatives, or successors in interest may be used in the subsequent action as if originally taken for that purpose.
-As allowed by the Federal Rules of Evidence, a prior deposition may likewise be utilised.
+The right to use prior depositions is unaffected by the substitution of parties by Rule 25.
+Additionally, all deposits that were lawfully taken and properly filed in a previous action that was brought in a court of the United States or a State and that involved the same subject matter later obtained by the same parties, their representatives, or successors in interest may be used in the subsequent action as if originally taken for that purpose.
+As the Federal Rules of Evidence allow, a prior deposition may likewise be utilized.

 (b) Restrictions against Admission.
 For any reason that would require the evidence to be excluded if the witness were then present and testifying, an objection may be raised at the trial or hearing to the admission of any deposition or portion thereof, subject to the provisions of Rule 28(b) and subdivision (d)(3) of this rule.

 (c) Presentation Format.
-A party submitting deposition testimony in accordance with this rule may do so in either stenographic or nonstenographic form, unless the court orders otherwise.
-If in nonstenographic form, however, the party shall also provide the court with a transcript of the portions so offered.
-Deposition testimony submitted for reasons other than impeachment shall be presented in nonstenographic form, if available, upon request of any party in a matter brought before a jury, unless the court rules differently for good reason.
+A party submitting deposition testimony by this rule may do so in either stenographic or non stenographic form unless the court orders otherwise.
+However, If in nonstenographic form, the party shall also provide the Court with a transcript of the portions offered.
+Deposition testimony submitted for reasons other than impeachment shall be presented in nonstenographic form, if available, upon request of any party in a matter brought before a jury, unless the Court rules differently for a good reason.

 How to do the filing process for Rule 32

-Failure to raise objections prior to or during the deposition’s taking does not constitute a waiver of such objections, unless the objection pertains to a point that, if raised at that time, would have eliminated or otherwise eliminated the basis for the objection.
+Failure to raise objections before or during the deposition’s taking does not constitute a waiver of such complaints unless the complaint pertains to the point that, if presented at that time, would have eliminated or otherwise eliminated the basis for the protest.

 (B) Errors and irregularities in the taking of the deposition, the form of the questions or answers, the oath or affirmation, the conduct of the parties, and errors of any kind that might be avoided, removed, or corrected if promptly presented are waived at the oral examination unless a seasonable objection is raised at the time the deposition is taken.

-(C) Unless made in writing and delivered to the party submitting the written question within the time frame allotted for serving the subsequent cross or other questions and within five days of the last questions authorized, objections to the format of written questions submitted in accordance with Rule 31 are waived.
+(C) Unless made in writing and delivered to the party submitting the written question within the time frame allotted for serving the subsequent cross or other questions and within five days of the last questions authorized, objections to the format of written questions submitted by Rule 31 are waived.